tauthethirtythird/io_qp2_rule_kor/readme.md

 In TL X=0, Y=100%, which means the garbage lines in the same attack are always on the same column, and different attacks are always on different columns
 But in qp2 these two numbers aren't as extreme, meaning you'll feel the position of garbage holes aren't that related to the attacks in queue.

-In qp2 the situation is Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column
+In qp2, by default Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column

 The `garbage messiness` in this page is exactly this X, which can be affected by various factors